uuinfolab/r_multinet/README.md

 - r_functions.cpp contains the functions referenced in rcpp_module_definition.cpp, themselves calling functions from uunet.
 - rcpp_utils.cpp contains some utility functions automating some common tasks used in r_functions.cpp.

-If you need to modify any of the files in the directories eclat/, infomap/ and src/, they are imported from uunet and should modified the [uunet repository](https://github.com/uuinfolab/uunet).
+If you need to modify any of the files in the directories eclat/, infomap/ and src/, they are imported from uunet and should be modified in the [uunet repository](https://github.com/uuinfolab/uunet).
 One can then get the latest code from uunet by running:

 ```sh
 git submodule update --remote --merge